-Faculty: Nicholas Allemdinger, Megan Hess, Beth Norman,

-Ted Wood (FS)

-Tom Bush, Nicholas (Max) Handler (PY)

-Degrees: Associate of Arts (AA-DTA)

-Associate of Science (AS-T)
+Faculty: Megan Hess, Robert Johnson, Beth Norman, (FS) Tom Bush, Nicholas (Max) Handler (PY) Degrees: Associate of Arts (AA-DTA) Associate of Science (AS-T)

-Career opp ortunities in environmental science include teach-

 Career opportunities in environmental science include teaching, research and technical support.
 Employment may be found in federal, state and local government organizations, such as the Environmental Protection Agency, in industries required to monitor their effluent, and in research settings.